notdb/Sprint-Challenge--Graphs/graph_adventure/notes.md

 now i think we can work on our bfs_path to send us back to a room from visited2 on our current path

+so our current vertex is the players current room id, the destination vertex should be the last vertex we added to the set (to minimize distance traveled

+we'll be able to get back to our vertex it might take a little while but we should be able to write it as planned

+finish writing bfs